 Frequently Asked Questions

 Full-time McMaster undergraduates are automatically members since they pay a refundable levy from their student fees.
+Students can opt out of the fee during the three weeks after drop and add.

 Members can sign material out from our resource library, attend free skill development workshops, vote at our Annual General Meeting, and are eligible to run for the OPIRG McMaster Board of Directors.